sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 Even though Ukraine isn’t part of NATO, U.S. funding and support have played a significant role in Ukraine’s current form of government, but this same fact is used by Putin to discredit Ukraine as a true democracy, she added.

-<p>But messaging on the Russian side of things has also been mixed.
+<p>Messaging on the Russian side of things has also been mixed.
 In the past few weeks, “they've been gleeful at U.S. predictions (of an invasion) not coming true, but also saying that Russia can indeed invade any day and possibly should,” she said.
 Now that Russia has declared Donetsk and Luhansk “independent regions” and has moved into Donbas, we’re seeing Putin’s flirtation with invasion becoming reality.
 Russia has now launched attacks on Ukraine on multiple fronts in multiple cities, including Kyiv.
 The broad offensive has already killed dozens.
 </p>
 <p><h2>Pause Before You Share</h2></p>
 <p>As tensions boil over and headlines scream about the invasion, it’s easy to retweet or reshare updates without always verifying where they come from, particularly if it's news that aligns with your current perception of events. </p>